-50. Journey planning - All appointments are scheduled to a realistic timetable and are planned to take into account the essential need for adequate rest periods.
+38.Journey planning - All appointments are scheduled to a realistic timetable and are planned to take into account the essential need for adequate rest periods.
 Any employee who feels that their timetables/schedules are unrealistic and they need to take risks or break speed limits to complete them must voice their concerns with their line manager as soon as possible.

-- 51. Severe weather The Company recognises that severe weather particularly affects employees whose job involves driving and extra care must be taken when driving in severe weather conditions and more time must be allowed for journeys.
-Coordinators and managers will monitor weather conditions and will inform staff if there is a need to reschedule appointments if conditions become too dangerous for the drivers. - 52.
-Vehicle maintenance All drivers are required to carry out basic maintenance on the vehicle for which they are responsible.
-They should check oil, water, tyre pressures and windscreen washer fluid regularly. - 53.
-Breakdown Depending on Staff's contractual obligation and the frequency in the use of their vehicle, there may be justification to have suitable breakdown cover in place.
+39.Severe weather - The Company recognises that severe weather particularly affects employees whose job involves driving and extra care must be taken when driving in severe weather conditions and more time must be allowed for journeys.
+Coordinators and managers will monitor weather conditions and will inform staff if there is a need to reschedule appointments if conditions become too dangerous for the drivers.

+40.Breakdown - Depending on Staff's contractual obligation and the frequency in the use of their vehicle, there may be justification to have suitable breakdown cover in place.
 For staff who operate very local to BF and infrequently use their personal vehicle then breakdown cover is not required.